mathialakan/miniAutoDock-GPU/README.md

 # miniAutoDock-GPU

- A miniapp based on [AutoDock-GPU](https://github.com/ccsb-scripps/AutoDock-GPU)

-This app mainly focuses the performance portability and targets NVIDIA and AMD GPUs
+ A miniapp based on [AutoDock-GPU](https://github.com/ccsb-scripps/AutoDock-GPU).
+This app mainly focuses the performance portability and targets NVIDIA and AMD GPUs.

 # Programming Base (API/ Model)